leobudima/elogii-blog/content/uninterrupted-pharmacy-delivery.md

 So much in fact, that those same small independent pharmacies are finding it difficult to offer fast on-demand delivery with their existing business process.

-(Here’s a quick guide if you want to know [**How to Improve Last-Mile Delivery When Demand Exceeds Capacity**](https://elogii.com/blog/how-to-improve-last-mile-delivery-when-demand-exceeds-your-capacity/))
+> Here’s a quick guide if you want to know [**how to improve last-mile delivery when demand exceeds your capacity**](https://elogii.com/blog/how-to-improve-last-mile-delivery-when-demand-exceeds-your-capacity/ "how to improve last-mile delivery when demand exceeds your capacity")

 And let’s face it, delivery isn’t a cheap operation.